grnet/synnefo/docs/src/develop.rst

 1. You do not need to install your own Ganeti installation.
-   Use the RAPI endpoint as contained in settings.py.dist.
+   Use the RAPI endpoint as contained in common settings.

 2. You do not need to setup your own RabbitMQ nodes, use the AMQP endpoints contained in settings.py.dist.

-3. For development purposes, Django's own development `server, ./manage.py runserver' will suffice.
+3. For development purposes, Django's own development server, `./manage.py runserver` will suffice.

 4. Use a virtual environment to install the Django project, or packages provided